-GOAL 2: Develop Instructional Improvement Reports (IIR) for districts, schools, and te must inform report development, and report usage, best practices, and feedback must inform. × • from end-users ACTIVITY (7): Determine needs of teachers, principals, and superintendents.
-Identify and reach out to teachers, principals, and superintendents who will be using the new Oct 2011 - Feb 2012 SLDS Director, SLDS Staff, DG RT3 grant Instructional Improvement Reports (IIR).
-Conduct focus groups, interviews, and other 100 2012 SLDS Stall, DO means of documenting user needs to develop reporting and dashboard requirements for IIR (including defining key performance metrics to be shown).
-ACTIVITY (8): Revise data collection process to ensure appropriate data elements are Oct 2011 - DG, RG RT3 grant captured and can be reported on near real-time basis.
-Based on reporting and dashboard Feb 2012 requirements from Activity (7) above, identify and document any new data collections requested/required.
+GOAL 2: Develop Instructional Improvement Reports (IIR) for districts, schools, and te from end-users must inform report development, and report usage, best practices, and feedback must inform a ACTIVITY (7): Determine needs of teachers, principals, and superintendents.
+Identify Oct 2011 - SLDS Director, RT3 grant and reach out to teachers, principals, and superintendents who will be using the new Feb 2012 SLDS Director, SLDS Staff, DG K13 grain Instructional Improvement Reports (IIR).
+Conduct focus groups, interviews, and other 160 2012 SLDS Starr, DO means of documenting user needs to develop reporting and dashboard requirements for IIR (including defining key performance metrics to be shown).
+ACTIVITY (8): Revise data collection process to ensure appropriate data elements are Oct 2011 - DG, RG RT3 grant Feb 2012 DG, KG K13 grain requirements from Activity (7) above, identify and document any new data collections 100 2012 requested/required.
 Develop data specifications for new collections requested including definitions, timing/frequency decisions, and user access control requirements (with consideration for FERPA and other privacy requirements).
 ACTIVITY (9): Develop and roll out IIR to users.
 Develop first generation of IIR Feb-Oct SLDS Director, RT3 grant according to report specifications generated through Activities 7 and 8 above.
-Review 2012 GaDOE, LEAs reports with teachers, principals, and administrators via focus groups to capture early feedback.
+Review 2012 GaDOE, LEAs K13 grunt reports with teachers, principals, and administrators via focus groups to capture early 2012 Gub GE, EEI IS feedback.
 Develop training materials and user guides for IIR to be included on web portal.
 Issue statewide communication to teachers about new IIRs in preparation for following school year with reference to available online material providing overview of new process.
 Conduct regional training sessions with each school principal and all administrators.
 Develop virtual courses for online training sessions to supplement training materials and guides already developed.
 Roll out IIR to users.
-N. 2012 ACTIVITY (10): Review and modification after first operational year.
+ACTIVITY (10): Review and modification after first operational year.
 Develop survey to Nov 2012 - SLDS Director, RT3 grant capture user feedback and best practices from teachers, principals, and superintendents.
-Jun 2013 GaDOE, LEAs Synthesize and communicate best practices for using IIR to all teachers, principals, and administrators.
+Jun 2013 GaDOE, LEAs C Synthesize and communicate best practices for using IIR to all teachers, principals, and ŕ administrators.
 Revise reports, online training documentation and user guides as needed, and communicate changes to users.
-Roll out second version of IIR to users. tong ha naori ling offooting prod easton ol GOAL 3: Support participating LEAs and schools in using instructional improvement systems and evelopment to teachers, principals, and administrators on how to use these systems and instructional improvement.
-Rationale: Ensure that systems are designed with user feedback Dec 2009- RT3 SC, RT3 grant that participating LEAs provide effective professional development to teachers and May 2010 Participating KI 5 grain principals on: (1) the use of state- level data and local data (e.g., summative assessment data, wiay 2010 LEAs formative and benchmark assessment data); (2) on the use of any instructional improvement system in place in the LEA (including any reporting tools or dashboards). by stem in place in the LEAA (including any reporting tools of dashoodids).
-1 l 1
+Roll out second version of IIR to users.
+GOAL 3: Support participating LEAs and schools in using instructional improvement sys stems by provio ling effective prof essional development to teachers, principals, and administrators on how to use these systems and · · · instructional improvement.
+Rationale: Ensure that systems are designed with user feedback to ensure broad d and effective use.
+ACTIVITY (11): State signs MOUs with participating LEAs.
+As part of the MOU, require Dec 2009- RT3 SC, RT3 grant that participating LEAs provide effective professional development to teachers and May 2010 Participating - principals on: (1) the use of state-level data and local data (e.g., summative assessment data, LEAs formative and benchmark assessment data); (2) on the use of any instructional improvement system in place in the LEA (including any reporting tools or dashboards).